 These two-hour programs are ideal for third and fourth grade students, but youth of all ages will enjoy the programs and are welcome to register.
-All programs are held on Wednesdays and are $5 per attendee.
+One adult chaperone required per every four children.
+All programs are held on Wednesdays and are $5 per person.
 Click on the appropriate date below register.

 How Did They Make That?

 What did the people in 1775 (Indigenous and Spanish) use to build their homes and make their tools?
 Participants will learn about the Sonoran environment and how it affects the world we live in.
 Activities will focus on sustainable living practices that are being re-learned today and may include:

 **Learn to harvest and use nopales (prickly pear)